FLORIAN OKWU

 Sculpture Gallery

-A sculpture offers an artist the opportunity to reshape the fabric of the world around them, to crease it in ways which reveal this primal desire: To present our lives, obsessions and fears onto the unborn bodies of our own work.
-Like us, sculptures are limited by their form, but it is this physical limitation which opens the doors of understanding to the subleties hidden inside shape: The seeds embedded into every curve which grow for each person a different tree.
+A sculpture offers me the opportunity to reshape the fabric of the surrounding world and crease it in ways which reveal this primal desire: To present traces of my life, obsessions and fears onto the unborn bodies of my work.
+Like me, sculptures are limited by their form, but its this physical limitation which opens the doors of understanding to the subleties hidden inside shape: The seeds embedded into every curve which grow for each person a different tree.

 Completed 10/2024